High Protein Meals for Breakfast, Lunch, and Dinner

 Chicken Breast Fajitas Bowl

-Make your high-protein lunch meal by assembling one fajita with 3 ounces (25 grams) of chicken breast, vegetables, brown rice or quinoa, and 1/2 cup of beans (45 grams of protein).
+Make your high-protein meal by assembling one fajita with 3 ounces (25 grams) of chicken breast, vegetables, brown rice or quinoa, and 1/2 cup of beans (45 grams of protein).
 Chicken Fajitas are high in lean protein and low in sodium and calcium.

 Sheet Pan Tofu With Vegetable Crispy Chickpeas